pcheng17/aoc-python/2023/README.md

 My cleaned up version, though probably not the most clean, is much nicer in comparison.
 The biggest change was doing the adjacency checks with a single nested for loop over the window (bounding box) of the region around each number.

+Thanks to people online, I was reminded of `defaultdict` from `collections`.
+It's a dictionary that allows you to specify the default value for a key that doesn't exist.